dm0-/installer/README.md

 The primary goal here is interchangeable immutable disk images that are verified by verity, which is itself verified by the kernel's Secure Boot signature on UEFI platforms.
 This script creates a container to run the build procedure which outputs components of an installed operating system (such as the root file system image, kernel, initrd, etc.) that can be assembled as desired, but my testing focuses on three main use cases:

- 1. A system's bootable hard drive is GPT-partitioned with an ESP, several (maybe three to five) partitions of five or ten gigabytes reserved to store root file system images, and the rest of the disk used as an encrypted `/var` partition for persistent storage.
+ 1. A system's bootable hard drive is GPT-partitioned with an ESP, several partitions reserved to store root file system images, and the rest of the disk used as an encrypted partitions for persistent storage.
 A signed UEFI executable corresponding to each active root file system partition is written to the ESP so that each image can be booted interchangeably with zero configuration.
 This allows easily installing updated images or migrating to different software.

     Example installation: `bash -x install.sh -E /boot/EFI/BOOT/BOOTX64.EFI -IP e08ede5f-56d4-4d6d-b8d9-abf7ef5be608 examples/systems/desktop-fedora.sh`